Monitoring

 Using Subtree Filters

-The subtree filtering feature is fully supported.
+The subtree filtering feature defined in RFC 6241 is fully supported.

 The order of nodes within the <filter> element is not relevant.
 Data returned in the <rpc-reply> should follow the same top-level order as the request, but this should not be relied on to always be the case.